 The National Immigration Detention Framework includes funding to improve immigration holding centres in Quebec, British Columbia and Toronto.

 The CBSA relies on provincial correctional facilities to detain:

 - Higher-risk detainees (for example, those with a violent criminal background);

 - Lower-risk detainees in areas not served by an immigration holding centre; and

 - Those detained for more than 48 hours in the Vancouver area.

 The CBSA works closely with its provincial correctional partners to minimize interaction, to the fullest extent possible, between immigration and criminal detainees.

 As per the National Directive for the Detention or Housing of Minors from CBSA, minors are not to be detained except in exceptional circumstances.
 Officers must consider the best interests of the child and alternatives to detention.
 The National Immigration Detention Framework outlines how minors are accommodated in the immigration detention system.

-Where safety or security is not an issue, detention is to be avoided or considered only as a last resort for elderly persons, pregnant women, persons who are suffering from a severe medical condition or disability, persons suffering from restricted mobility, persons with a suspected or known mental illness, and victims of human trafficking.
+Where safety or security is not an issue, detention is to be avoided or considered only as a last resort for pregnant women or nursing mothers, persons who are suffering from a severe medical condition or disability, persons suffering from restricted mobility, persons with a suspected or known mental illness, and victims of human trafficking.

 When detention is required, it should be for the shortest time possible.